swilson-mojhub/digital-hub-prototype/README.md

 gulp server
 ```

-## Run the prototype

-Run the following commend from the root directory and the prototype will be viewable from [http://localhost:4000/](http://localhost:4000/)
+The prototype will be viewable from [http://localhost:4000/](http://localhost:4000/)